 From the Bay to Hoi An via Da Nang

-Halong Bay - 07:30 - 08:00: Morning view of Bay’s landscape with a cup of tea or coffee.
+Halong Bay - 07:30 - 08:00: Morning view of the Bay’s landscape with tea or coffee.
 Have breakfast in the fresh air.

-08:30 - 09:30: Visit Vung Vieng fishing village by a rustic rowboat, meet the local people and pass through the floating school and fish farms.
+08:30 - 09:30: Visit Vung Vieng fishing village by a rustic rowboat, meet locals, and pass through the floating school and fish farms.

 10:30: Enjoy a buffet while cruising towards the harbor.

-Your guide will meet you as you disembark and will transfer you back to return to Hanoi to catch your flight to the city of Da Nang on the South China Sea.
+Meet your guide as you disembark and transfer back to Hanoi to catch your flight to Da Nang on the South China Sea.

-Later this afternoon, board a flight from Hanoi with direct service to Danang.
-Approximate flight time is one hour and 15 minutes.
+Later, board a flight from Hanoi to Da Nang.
+The flight takes approximately one hour and 15 minutes.

-Welcome to Danang & Hoi An!
-Upon arrival at the Danang Airport, after collecting your baggage, exit the airport arrival gate to meet your local guide outside.
-He/she will be holding a sign with your names on it.
+Welcome to Da Nang & Hoi An.
+Upon arrival at Da Nang Airport, collect your baggage and meet your local guide outside, holding a sign with your name.

-Meet your English-speaking guide for an airport transfer with a private vehicle and driver.
-From there, you’ll travel a short distance to the UNESCO World Heritage Site of Hoi An, where you’ll spend the next two nights.
+Meet your English-speaking guide for a private airport transfer.
+Travel a short distance to the UNESCO World Heritage Site of Hoi An, where you’ll spend the next two nights.

-Hoi An, known to early Western merchants, was one of the major trading centers of Southeast Asia in the 16th century.
-Hoi An has a distinctive Chinese atmosphere with low, tiled-roof houses and narrow streets; the original structure of some of these streets is still virtually intact.
-Many of the houses were constructed of rare timbers and decorated with lacquer panels engraved with Chinese characters and pillars carved with ornamental designs.
+Hoi An, known to early Western merchants, was a major trading center in Southeast Asia in the 16th century.
+It has a distinctive Chinese atmosphere with low, tiled-roof houses and narrow streets; some streets’ original structures remain intact.
+Many houses were constructed of rare timbers and decorated with lacquer panels engraved with Chinese characters and pillars carved with ornamental designs.

 The Past Preserved in Centuries-Old Hoi An

-Japanese Covered Bridge - Today, discover how the traditions of the past are treasured in the present in Hoi An on the Thu Bon River, a key international trading port between the 15th and 19th centuries – now a UNESCO World Heritage Site for its well-preserved, centuries-old streets, dwellings, temples, and pagodas, touring Hoi An’s historic highlights via cyclo with your guide.
-Highlights of your walking tour through its charming streets include the 17th-century Japanese Covered Bridge, construction on this covered bridge began in the Year of the Monkey (1593) and was finished in the Year of the Dog (1595), hence the Monkey and dog sculptures at either end.
+Japanese Covered Bridge - Discover how the past is treasured in Hoi An on the Thu Bon River, a key international trading port between the 15th and 19th centuries, now a UNESCO World Heritage Site.
+Tour Hoi An’s historic highlights via cyclo with your guide.
+Highlights include the 17th-century Japanese Covered Bridge, constructed between 1593 and 1595, with Monkey and Dog sculptures at either end.

-The Old House of Phun Hung - Next, your cyclo will ride to Phung Hung old house, built over 100 years ago during the development of the city of Hoi An.
-The owner named the house Phung Hung, which means prosperity.
+The Old House of Phun Hung - Next, ride to Phung Hung old house, built over 100 years ago during Hoi An’s development.
+The owner named it Phung Hung, meaning prosperity.

-Fukian Assembly Hall (Phuc Kien) - Continue to visit the Fukien Assembly Hall (Phuc Kien), established in 1697.
-It is a great example of Chinese architecture.
-The Chinese merchants of the Fukien Province are believed to have built this huge assembly hall.
-However, some changes have been made to this Fukien Assembly Hall (Phuc Kien) over time.
+Fukian Assembly Hall (Phuc Kien) - Continue to the Fukien Assembly Hall (Phuc Kien), established in 1697.
+It is a great example of Chinese architecture, built by Chinese merchants from Fukien Province.
+Some changes have been made over time.

 Old House of Tan Ky - Visit the Tan Ky House, a small unrestored five-generation family home in the old quarters.
-It was built in the late 1890s and is laid out to show you what living was like.
+Built in the late 1890s, it shows what living was like.

-Hoi An Riverside - Then climb aboard a riverboat along the Thu Bon River to see the city from a different vantage point and visit a quaint boat-building village.
+Hoi An Riverside - Board a riverboat along the Thu Bon River to see the city from a different perspective and visit a quaint boat-building village.

-After lunch, enjoy some free time to explore Hoi An on your own.
-The cobblestone streets in the Old French Quarter are a delight to roam with many cafés, art galleries, and handicraft shops.
+After lunch, enjoy free time to explore Hoi An on your own.
+The cobblestone streets in the Old French Quarter are delightful to roam, with many cafés, art galleries, and handicraft shops.

 Hoi An Memories Land - This evening, your guide and driver will pick you up from your hotel.
-The Hoi An Memories Show conveys the most authentic cultural and historical values for visitors, deeply imprinted for every visitor watching the show thanks to the scale and the extremely elaborate investment in quality.
-Hoi An Memories Show has 5 impressive performances and a picture of a girl wearing Ao Dai is sitting with hand weaving throughout the show.
+The Hoi An Memories Show conveys authentic cultural and historical values, deeply impressing every visitor with its scale and quality.
+The show features 5 impressive performances and a picture of a girl wearing Ao Dai, weaving throughout the show.

 World Heritage Site of Hué

-Tomb of Tu Duc - No Vietnam travel experience would be complete without a visit to Hué, Vietnam’s most beautiful city, and now a UNESCO World Heritage Site.
-This morning, drive along the Vietnamese coast and Hai Van Mountain during a drive to Hue via Da Nang and the 18-mile-long “China Beach” – made famous by the 1980s TV show of the same name and now a popular Vietnam travel destination.
-Upon arrival, visit the tomb of 19th-century emperor Tu Duc, surrounded by vast, well-tended botanical gardens and beautiful open-air pavilions.
-Some emperors were so concerned about their graves being violated that, upon completion of the tomb, all of the thousands of workers who built them were put to death so as not to divulge the exact location of the body.
+Tomb of Tu Duc - No Vietnam travel experience is complete without visiting Hué, Vietnam’s most beautiful city and a UNESCO World Heritage Site.
+Drive along the Vietnamese coast and Hai Van Mountain to Hue via Da Nang and the 18-mile-long “China Beach,” made famous by the 1980s TV show.
+Upon arrival, visit the tomb of 19th-century emperor Tu Duc, surrounded by vast botanical gardens and open-air pavilions.
+Some emperors were so concerned about their graves being violated that, upon completion of the tomb, all workers were put to death to keep the location secret.

-Tomb of Khai Dinh - Next, continue to the Tomb of Khai Dinh, hidden in Chau Chu Mountain.
-Built for the Nguyen emperor Khai Dinh between 1920 and 31, it is an impressive structure combining Western and Eastern architecture, guarded by statues of soldiers and animals.
+Tomb of Khai Dinh - Continue to the Tomb of Khai Dinh, hidden in Chau Chu Mountain.
+Built for the Nguyen emperor Khai Dinh between 1920 and 31, it combines Western and Eastern architecture, guarded by statues of soldiers and animals.

-Hue Imperial City (The Citadel) - After lunch, ride your private, pedal-powered cyclo to explore Hué’s Citadel – which housed the Imperial City for the emperor’s official functions, and the Forbidden Purple City for his personal time – then settle into your beautiful accommodations.
+Hue Imperial City (The Citadel) - After lunch, ride a private cyclo to explore Hué’s Citadel, which housed the Imperial City for official functions and the Forbidden Purple City for personal time.
+Settle into your beautiful accommodations.

 Hue to Ho Chi Minh City (Saigon)

-Thien Mu Pagoda - This morning, explore Hué’s tranquil setting as you admire Thien Mu Pagoda (“Heavenly Lady”) Pagoda, a seven-story octagonal tower built in 1844, and cruise along the Perfume River; view the boats that continue to serve as complete family homes for many residents of Hué.
+Thien Mu Pagoda - This morning, explore Hué’s tranquil setting and admire Thien Mu Pagoda, a seven-story octagonal tower built in 1844.
+Cruise along the Perfume River and view boats that serve as family homes for many residents.

-Tomb of Minh Mang - Next, visit Minh Mang Royal’s tomb, set amidst a lush pine hill by the river and considered to be one of the most beautiful mausoleums.
-Each ruler of the Imperial City built his own tomb during his reign.
+Tomb of Minh Mang - Visit Minh Mang Royal’s tomb, set amidst a lush pine hill by the river, considered one of the most beautiful mausoleums.
+Each ruler built his own tomb during his reign.

-Later this afternoon, you’ll be transferred to the airport in time for your flight to Ho Chi Minh City.
+Later, you’ll be transferred to the airport for your flight to Ho Chi Minh City.

-Board a flight from Hue with direct service to Ho Chi Minh City.
-Approximate flight time is one hour and 30 minutes.
+Fly from Hue to Ho Chi Minh City.
+The flight takes approximately one hour and 30 minutes.

-Meet your English-speaking guide for an airport transfer with a private vehicle and driver.
-Formerly known as Saigon, today’s Ho Chi Minh City is the bustling and vibrant economic center of the South.
-Over the past few centuries, Saigon was called the “Pearl of the Far East” and was an important trading center for Chinese, Japanese, and Western merchants who traveled along the Saigon River.
+Meet your English-speaking guide for a private airport transfer.
+Formerly known as Saigon, today’s Ho Chi Minh City is the bustling economic center of the South.
+Over the centuries, Saigon was called the “Pearl of the Far East” and was a major trading center for Chinese, Japanese, and Western merchants along the Saigon River.

-Settle in and enjoy the afternoon and evening at your leisure.
+Relax and enjoy your afternoon and evening at leisure.

 Discover Ho Chi Minh City & the Cu Chi Tunnels

-Cu Chi Tunnels - Today, set off to the battlefield memorial site of Ben Duoc, northwest of the city, where you’ll explore an underground world of tunnels and chambers three stories deep at Cu Chi Tunnels with your local guides.
-The hundreds of miles of underground tunnels in this area confounded first the French and then the American troops during the Vietnam War.
-Sections are open to visitors where you can climb in and get a feel for the terrible conditions faced by the tenacious Vietnamese who lived and fought in these tunnels, defending their land against invaders who possessed vastly superior technology.
-This excursion provides amazing insight into how the Vietnamese won the “American War” (as it is known in Vietnam).
-Many traps and weapons were made merely of bamboo and netting, yet the American forces, equipped with modern supplies, proved no match for these primitive, yet effective, armaments over the long haul.
+Cu Chi Tunnels - Today, visit the battlefield memorial site of Ben Duoc, northwest of the city, to explore the underground world of tunnels and chambers at Cu Chi Tunnels with your local guides.
+The tunnels confounded French and American troops during the Vietnam War.
+Visitors can climb in and experience the conditions faced by the Vietnamese who lived and fought in these tunnels.
+This excursion provides insight into how the Vietnamese won the “American War.”
+Many traps and weapons were made of bamboo and netting, yet American forces, equipped with modern supplies, were no match for these primitive armaments.

-Saigon Notre Dame Cathedral - After lunch at a favorite local restaurant, continue to discover Saigon’s historic landmarks with a visit to the Notre Dame Cathedral, where French colonial presence is immediately felt.
-The Neo-Romanesque Catholic Basilica was constructed from 1877 to 1833 entirely of imported French building materials.
+Saigon Notre Dame Cathedral - After lunch at a local restaurant, discover Saigon’s historic landmarks, including the Notre Dame Cathedral, where French colonial presence is felt.
+The Neo-Romanesque Catholic Basilica was constructed from 1877 to 1883 with imported French materials.

-Central Post Office - Next, head across the street to the Saigon Central Post Office, a stunning architectural marvel with rich Gothic, Renaissance, and French influences as well.
+Central Post Office - Head across the street to the Saigon Central Post Office, a stunning architectural marvel with Gothic, Renaissance, and French influences.

-The Independence Palace - Next, visit the Reunification Palace, also known as the Independence Palace, which was the former residence of the President of South Vietnam until the end of April 1975 during the Fall of Saigon.
-It was here that the Vietnam War ended when a North Vietnamese Army tank crashed through its gates and led to the formal reunification of the two sides.
+The Independence Palace - Visit the Reunification Palace, also known as the Independence Palace, the former residence of the South Vietnam President until April 1975.
+The Vietnam War ended here when a North Vietnamese Army tank crashed through its gates, leading to reunification.

-War Remnants Museum - Continue to the War Remnants Museum, intended as a call for peace with the hopes that the horrors of that war will never be repeated.
-The museum features a comprehensive collection of the machinery, weapons, and photos of the Vietnamese side of the war, and includes a moving tribute to the journalists, civilians, and soldiers lost during the war.
+War Remnants Museum - Continue to the War Remnants Museum, a call for peace with hopes that the horrors of war will never be repeated.
+The museum features a collection of machinery, weapons, and photos of the Vietnamese side of the war, including a tribute to journalists, civilians, and soldiers lost.

-Ben Thanh Market - Afterward, stop for shopping at the French-built Ben Thanh Market, a great place to shop for souvenirs and bustling activity.
+Ben Thanh Market - Stop for shopping at the French-built Ben Thanh Market, a great place for souvenirs and bustling activity.

-Ho Chi Minh Squares - Then stroll the Ho Chi Minh Squares, this historic area is bordered by City Hall, the beautiful Rex Hotel, and numerous French and Vietnamese restaurants.
+Ho Chi Minh Squares - Stroll through Ho Chi Minh Squares, bordered by City Hall, the Rex Hotel, and numerous French and Vietnamese restaurants.

 Riverside Life in the Mekong Delta

 My Tho - The mighty Mekong River is the lifeblood of Vietnam and its neighbors.
-Originating high up in the Tibetan plateau in China, it winds across Southeast Asia for over 2700 miles and reaches its Delta on the outskirts of Ho Chi Minh City.
-The Mekong Delta is a veritable biological treasure trove of unique species found nowhere else; the area is also integral to agricultural production in southern Vietnam.
+Originating in the Tibetan plateau in China, it winds across Southeast Asia for over 2700 miles, reaching its Delta near Ho Chi Minh City.
+The Mekong Delta is a biological treasure trove of unique species and integral to agricultural production in southern Vietnam.

-Cai Be - This morning, meet your guide and transfer to the Cai Be jetty together.
-Your crew welcomes you with cold towels and a refreshing drink while your Cai Be Princess Sampan sets off for its leisurely cruise on the busy waterways.
-On the river, boat traffic is endless and the activity never ceases.
-From the comfort of your sampan, observe life as it plays out on the riverbanks - the people, the stunning landscapes – while your attentive crew serves you tea and seasonal fruit.
-We’ll make stops along the way to provide glimpses of local micro-industries: coconut candy and puffed rice (the local equivalent of popcorn), products that provide a living for the river people.
+Cai Be - Meet your guide and transfer to the Cai Be jetty.
+Your crew welcomes you with cold towels and a refreshing drink as your Cai Be Princess Sampan sets off on the busy waterways.
+Observe life on the riverbanks, the people, and the landscapes while your crew serves tea and seasonal fruit.
+Stops along the way provide glimpses of local micro-industries: coconut candy and puffed rice, products that sustain the river people.

-Ho Chi Minh City - Tour ends: Ho Chi Minh City (Saigon).
+Ho Chi Minh City - Tour ends in Ho Chi Minh City (Saigon).
 A transfer from Mai House Saigon Hotel to Ho Chi Minh City International Airport is included.
-Please allow 3 hours for airport check-in formalities.
-We wish you a safe and pleasant journey home.
+Allow 3 hours for airport check-in formalities.
+Wishing you a safe and pleasant journey home.

-Fly home or begin a wonderful customized private extension.
+Fly home or begin a customized private extension.

 - Private transportation by modern air-conditioned vehicle with experienced safe driver

-- Domestic flight tickets: Hanoi to Danang on Economy Class
+- Domestic flight tickets: Hanoi to Danang, Hue to Ho Chi Minh City, Phnom Penh to Siem Reap on Economy Class

 - Stay 1 night onboard the Dragon Legend Cruise - Deluxe Cabin (or similar)